Russian, Spanish, Italian, German, French, Dutch and Brazilian

 On 7 March 2016, former South African President Thabo Mbeki posted ‘A Brief Commentary on the Question of HIV and AIDS’ on his Thabo Mbeki Foundation website, and linked it to his Facebook page.
 And the next day posted a link to TIG general secretary Chris Rawlins’s paper, ‘A critical analysis of the underlying assumptions used by Chigwedere et al in their article “Estimating The Lost Benefits of Antiretroviral Drug Use in South Africa” published in JAIDS in December 2008’.

-Rawlins’s followed up two days later with The irreconcilable contradictions between the HSRC's hiv statistics and StatsSA's mortality data (PDF, 10 KB).
+Rawlins’s followed up two days later with The irreconcilable contradictions between the HSRC's hiv statistics and StatsSA's mortality data (PDF).

 On 14 March 2016, Mbeki posted 'Some Observations on HIV & Mortality in South Africa: 2007, 2008 & 2013'.